DiogoRibeiro7/smart-todo-action/README.md

           llm-provider: openai # or 'gemini'
 ```

+See the [examples](examples/) directory for a complete workflow configuration.

 Set `OPENAI_API_KEY` or `GEMINI_API_KEY` secrets based on your chosen provider.

 ### 2. Run the CLI locally